suikan4github/murasaki/doc/DOCUMENTATION.md

 sudo apt-get update
 sudo apt-get upgrade
 sudo apt-get install doxygen
-cd murasaki # this directory
+cd murasaki/doc # this directory
 doxygen murasaki.doxyfile
 ```
  You will see the documents in the html sub-direcotry.